IRB Policies and Procedures

 Procedure for Establishing a DRB

-Any department wishing to establish a DRB must first apply to the Assistant Vice-President for Research.
+Any department wishing to establish a DRB must first apply to the Associate Vice-President for Planning & Institutional Effectiveness.
 It must submit:

 - A description of the types of research involving human participants which would normally be undertaken in a School or department, and for which there is sufficient experience to be able to review as minimal risk.

 - A statement of the ethical standards with which such activities must comply.